Start9Labs/documentation/site/source/support/faq/faq-general.rst

 Is the software Open Source?
 ----------------------------
-Yes! embassyOS is open source under the `Start9 Personal Use License <https://start9.com/latest/about/license>`_.
+Yes!
+StartOS is open source under the `Start9 Personal Use License <https://start9.com/latest/about/license>`_.
 Some of our other projects are currently open sourced under MIT.
 You can find these in the Start9 `GitHub repository <https://github.com/Start9Labs>`_.

 Can you tell me about the License?
 ----------------------------------
-embassyOS is published under our own Start9 Non-Commercial License, which has similar properties to many open source licenses with the exception that users cannot in any way, either through products or services, commercialize the source code, and any changes to the code or derivative works of the code are treated in the same manner.
+StartOS is published under our own Start9 Non-Commercial License, which has similar properties to many open source licenses with the exception that users cannot in any way, either through products or services, commercialize the source code, and any changes to the code or derivative works of the code are treated in the same manner.
 This means people will be welcome to access the source code, download it, use it, run it, fork it, change it, improve it - whatever they want - except sell it or sell services related to it.

 Is there a product warranty?
 ----------------------------